MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

 > In many cases, you probably would want to edit the release pipeline so that the production deployment happens only after some testing and approvals are in place.
 See [Approvals and gates overview](release/approvals/index.md).

+::: moniker-end

+::: moniker range=">= tfs-2017"

 <a name="next-steps"></a>

 ## Next steps

-You've learned the basics of using the classic editor to create and run a pipeline.
+You've learned the basics of creating and running a pipeline.
 Now you're ready to configure your build pipeline for the programming language you're using.
 Go ahead and create a new build pipeline, and this time, use one of the following templates.